veeenu/veeenu.github.io/_posts/2014-04-02-hello-world.md

-At the time of writing this, I don't have any production code ready yet, but I've been working on a couple of very interesting projects with GWC (an SVG-base map drawing system) and Interfase (an ambient intelligence software prototype, featuring motion detection).
+At the time of writing this, I don't have any production code ready yet, but I've been working on a couple of very interesting projects with GWC (an SVG-based map drawing system) and Interfase (an ambient intelligence software prototype, featuring motion detection).
 Besides that, I've been working on a couple of trivial 3D projects, namely